YottaDB/YDBDoc/AdminOpsGuide/securityph.rst

 In order to run as root, and to be invoked by a process that has normal user and group ids, the invocation chain for gtmsecshr requires an executable image that is owned by root and which has the setuid bit turned on in its file permissions.

 Communication between YottaDB processes and gtmsecshr uses socket files in $ydb_tmp, which is also inherited from the YottaDB process that first invokes gtmsecshr.
-If the environment variable $ydb_tmp is undefined, if its value is longer than YottaDB can handle, or if it is defined to a value that is not an absolute pathname (starting with a /), $ydb_tmp is assumed to be the directory /tmp (AIX, GNU/Linux).
+If the environment variable $ydb_tmp is undefined, if its value is longer than YottaDB can handle, or if it is defined to a value that is not an absolute pathname (starting with a /), $ydb_tmp is assumed to be the directory /tmp.

 The gtmsecshr process receives messages via a socket file owned by root with a name of the form ydb_secshrnnnnnnnn, the nnnnnnnn being replaced by the hexadecimal ftok value of the gtmsecshr executable file.
 This value is reported by the YottaDB ftok utility on the gtmsecshr file, for example, $ydb_dist/ftok $ydb_dist/gtmsecshr.